-Members of NCSR can be associations, companies and physical persons, part of the advertising industry – advertisers, marketing specialists, advertising agencies, media, as well as distinguished public persons and professionals.
+Members of NCSR can be associations, as well as individual companies and physical persons, part of the advertising industry – advertisers and other marketing specialists, advertising agencies, media, distinguished public persons and professionals etc.

-The Code is subject of development.
-For this purpose, the NCSR will regularly revise the clauses of the Code to ensure that they embrace the newest developments in technology, marketing practices and the society.
-NCSR adopts also Regulations for Application of the Code.
+The Code is subject to development.
+For this purpose, the NCSR regularly revises the clauses of the Code to ensure that they embrace the newest developments in technology, marketing practices and the society in today’s dynamic digital world.

-In addition to the National Ethical code, the NCSR can apply other specific industry codes, provided that they do not contradict to the national Code.
+As an addition to the General Provisions of the Code, NCSR can apply specific to certain industries ethical standards under the condition that the latter do not contradict the Code.

-NCSR will judge upon claims within the scope of the Code against every participant in the advertising industry in Bulgaria, who is involved in advertising and commercial communication in breach of the ethical rules.
+NCSR adjudicates upon claims within the scope of the Code against any participant in the advertising industry in Bulgaria, who is involved in advertising and commercial communication in breach of the ethical rules.

 The decisions of NCSR are obligatory for its members.
 They agree voluntarily not to implement or accept any actions in breach of the Code and to re-work or discontinue any communication, judged by NCSR to be in breach of the Code.

-For those players who have not yet accepted the Code, the decisions of NCSR are not obligatory.
-In such cases, NCSR may make its decisions public, or ask its media members to discontinue the communication, or when appropriate – to inform the regulating authorities.
+For those players who have not yet accepted the Code, the decisions of NCSR are not obligatory, but recommended.
+In case such recommendation is not complied with, NCSR actions include making its decisions public; asking its media members to discontinue the said communication and when appropriate - informing the regulating authorities.

-The Code offers easy and accessible way to deal with disputes and usually prevents litigations or penalty acts.
-However, the application of the self-regulation does not waive the obligation of the industry operators and the citizens to abide by the regulations of the Bulgarian Constitution and the applicable laws.
+The Code offers easy and accessible way to deal with disputes and usually prevents litigations or penalty acts, however the application of self-regulation does not waive the obligation of the businesses and the citizens to abide by the regulations of the Bulgarian Constitution and the applicable laws.